C00kier/C00kier/README.md

 - universal box system - allows to add multiple different boxes that will drop from activities like breaking blocks, killing certain type of mobs or fishing.
 Each box is fully customizable via configuration file.
 - set of items with unique behaviour

-I've also create few plugins that are currently working on server:
+I have also created several plugins that are currently running on the server:
-- yrden, vampirism rune (which are adding new combat skills)
+- Yrden, Vampirism rune (which are adding new combat skills)
-- lobby PVP mode
+- PVP mode for our lobby
 - GUI for ProtectionStones plugin

 ## How to contact with me: